tomsinger/featured-posts-widget/README.md

-featured-widget
+Featured Widget
 ===============

-Simple Wordpress Featured Posts Widget
+A quick and dirty Wordpress plugin to create a Featured Posts widget

+Licensed under The MIT License, see LICENSE file for details

+Documentation is in the github wiki at https://github.com/tomsinger/featured-widget/wiki